-- Promote municipal planning - Promulgate and enforce regulations governing the subdivision of land, - Promulgate and enforce regulations governing zoning, - Serve as the Board of Appeals pertaining to the Adopted Building Code
+- Promote municipal planning - Promulgate and enforce regulations governing the subdivision of land, - Promulgate and enforce regulations governing zoning, - Serve as the Board of Appeals pertaining to the Adopted Building Code of the municipality, which in the planning commission's judgment bears a relationship to the planning of the municipality."

-The Commission performs such other functions as the Village Council may from time to time grant to the Commission for the purpose of promoting health, safety, moral or general welfare of the community, and provides efficient public services.

-New Mexico State Statute 3.19.5 requires the Planning and Zoning Commission to "prepare and adopt a master plan for the physical development of the municipality and the area within the planning and platting jurisdiction of the municipality, which in the planning commission's judgment bears a relationship to the planning of the municipality".
 This Comprehensive Plan and the associated elements satisfy this legal requirement.

+The Commission performs such other functions as the Village Council may from time to time grant to the Commission for the purpose of promoting health, safety, moral or general welfare of the community, and providing efficient public services.

+Section 3.19.5 NMSA requires the Planning and Zoning Commission to "prepare and adopt a master plan for the physical development of the municipality and the area within the planning and platting jurisdiction